 4 key elements of an operational plan

-Now that you know why operational planning is important, let us learn about the key elements of it:
+Now that you know why operational planning is important, let us learn about the key elements of operational plans:

 1. Strategic Plan